 Worldwide, Hass is the most popular commercially-grown avocado.
 Its durability in transport and reliable shelf life, make it a popular choice among growers and customers alike.
+While you can generally find Avocados at the grocery store, it's such a treat to be able to grow your own.
+You'll save money and gain a valuable, attractive plant for your backyard permaculture orchard.

 Nature Hills sells a large variety of plants with several options available.
 Plants are offered in both potted containers and as dormant bare root without soil.
 Here is a helpful resource to understand your options as you create a beautiful landscape with help from Nature Hills.